 Request a Demo Promote an Event Partners

 Whether your nightclub is packed nearly to capacity, or your art gallery is scattered with discerning viewers, it’s important to be able to estimate turnout and attendance at any point during your event.
 You may want to compare capacity at different points throughout the event, or just have an overall sense of attendance numbers.
-However if you don’t have a ticketed event or a counter at the door, it can be tricky to estimate event turnout.
-Here are a couple of strategies for estimating the turnout at your event.
+Here are the main ways you can estimate turnout to your events:

 Estimating the number of people in a certain area and extrapolating overall attendance

-One of the most common ways to estimate attendance is to break up the space into grid of equal sized areas (you can do this by taking an overhead photo of the space and drawing a grid on top of the photo, or just mentally estimating a grid throughout your venue) and counting the number of people in one of the grid’s squares.
-If you then multiple the number of people in one square of your grid by the number of squares in the entire grid you should have a reasonable estimate of attendance.
+One of the most common ways to estimate attendance is to break up the space into grids of equal-sized areas (you can do this by taking an overhead photo of the space and drawing a grid on top of the photo, or just mentally estimating a grid throughout your venue) and counting the number of people in one of the grid’s squares.
+If you then multiply the number of people in one square of your grid by the number of squares in the entire grid you should have a reasonable estimate of attendance.
 Make sure your grid squares are small enough that you can quickly count the number of people in one square.

 For example, if your venue can be broken up into a 10×10 grid of 100 squares, and there are 3 people in one square of your grid, there are approximately 300 people in the venue.